Not sure which product you need? Let the wizard guide you

 With Smarty's key management features, you gain more control by having better visibility of your usage, eliminating the element of surprise (you know, the bad kind, like when you’re suddenly out of lookups).

-Usage by key
+Usage by key (API usage reporting)

 Usage by key is a report that allows you to track lookup usage per key, providing insights into individual key activity and Smarty license access.
 It helps you monitor and manage API consumption per key, optimize costs, detect anomalies (like runaway code), and allocate resources effectively.
+In other words, you can see exactly which key is doing what and when.

 Usage by key is included in every Smarty annual subscription for every API product.